 An exceedance of an ambient standard is the occurrence of a pollutant concentration that is greater than the numerical value of the standard for a period of time equal to the averaging time specified by the standard (see Table 2.1).
 A violation of an ambient standard, at a single monitor, is the occurrence of more exceedances of the numerical value of the standard than is allowed within a specified period of time.
 An excludable exceedance is one that occurred as a result of an unusual natural or man-made event such as a severe drought, wildfire, tornado, structural fire, or temporary construction project near a monitor.
 The question of whether or not an exceedance will be excluded arises in determining the attainment status of an area.
 It is not a question of whether or not the exceedance occurred, but rather, of what it represents.
 An exceedance can only be excluded after consultation with the Alabama Department of Environmental Management (ADEM) and EPA.
+EPA granted exclusion of Jefferson County's ozone and particulate matter data for May 13, 14, 18, and 19 due to the Central-American forest fires which affected a large portion of the eastern United States.
+This particular data will not be used in attainment determination.

-Ozone measurements exceeded the one-hour ambient standard on one day in 1997 at a NAMS site.
-Particulate Matter measurements exceeded the 24-hour ambient standard on four separate days in 1997 at SPM sites.
-Carbon monoxide measurements exceeded the 8-hour standard on two separate days in 1997 at SPM sites.
-Measurements for sulfur dioxide and lead did not exceed ambient standards during 1997.
+Ozone measurements exceeded the one-hour ambient standard on four days in 1998 at the NAMS and SLAMS sites.
+Particulate Matter measurements exceeded the 24-hour ambient standard on one day in 1998 at a SPM site.
+Carbon monoxide measurements exceeded the 8-hour standard on six separate days in 1998 at SPM sites.
+Measurements for sulfur dioxide did not exceed ambient standards during 1998.